Shiva-A-Lindi/Behavioral-Analysis/README.md

 # Behavioral Analysis

 This repository is dedicated to the data analysis of behavioral experiments.
-These experiments include goal-directed lever-reaching tasks in rats as well as mice engaged in locomotion tasks during different experimental conditions such as *brain lesion* or *optogenetic manipulations*.
+These experiments include goal-directed lever-reaching tasks in rats as well as mice engaged in locomotion tasks during different experimental conditions such as *brain lesion* or *optogenetic manipulations*<sup id="a1">[1](#f1)</sup>.

-The data for this project is provided through different pipelines.
-Temporal position of body parts are tracked using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut), a package for markerless pose estimation of user-defined features with deep learning for all animals.
-Whereas the information provided by the experiment chamber itself is processed with this interactive [code](https://github.com/Shiva-A-Lindi/Behavioral-Analysis/LED_detection) developed using cv2 Python package.
-The step-by-step guide is provided [here]().
+The metadata for this project is provided through different pipelines.
+Temporal position of body parts are tracked using [DeepLabCut]<sup id="a2">[2](#f2)</sup>(https://github.com/DeepLabCut/DeepLabCut), a package for markerless pose estimation of user-defined features with deep learning for all animals.
+Whereas the information provided by the experiment chamber itself is processed with a stand-alone code developed using cv2 Python package.
+The step-by-step guide for different aspects of this project is provided [here](https://shiva-a-lindi.github.io/Behavioral-Analysis/build/html/index.html).

 ## Body-part tracking with DLC: